jimburton/scrabble/README.md

 <img src="/images/webgame.png" alt="Playing Scrabble on the web" width="500px" />

-If you want to run clients on a network start the client server with `cabal run scrabble-client`.
+If you want to run clients on a network, start the client server with `cabal run scrabble-client`.
 This serves the web client on http://localhost:8000/index.html.
 To change the hostname, port, etc, see `web/client/Main.hs`.

 ## Disclaimer